fengjiejiejiejie/kipa22_nnunet/README.md

 # kipa22_nnunet
-the proposed solution of the MICCAI kipa challenge
+The proposed solution of the MICCAI KIPA2022 challenge!

+The code is now available and the pretrained weight will be uploaded soon.

+This code is adapted from nnU-Net.
+We thank Dr. Fabian Isensee for their elegant and efficient code base.